OtisPresley/control4-mediaplayer/README.md

   → Adjust the channel or set the correct Amp Size.
 - **Fields don’t appear until after I toggle “Add Zones in Bulk”.**
   → Expected: forms re-render after you press **Submit** once.
-- Integration not appearing in “Add Integration” screen?
-  → Verify `custom_components/control4_mediaplayer` is correctly placed and `manifest.json` has `domain: control4_mediaplayer`.
-- After updating this integration’s code, bump `"version"` in `manifest.json` and restart HA.
 - If UI looks stale, hard-refresh your browser (**Shift+F5**).

 ---